 Rochester Ochsner Forceps have a fine pattern of serrated jaws with 1x2 teeth.
 These tools consist of hemostatic handles for clamping objects in the right place.
 They are available with straight and curved jaws for use in various surgical procedures.

-The tool is helpful for clutching vessels to stop blood flow from them.
+The tool helps clutch vessels to stop blood flow from them.
 Surgeons mostly use these types of hemostats during orthopedic surgical procedures to avoid bleeding.

 Key Features: